martenlienen/xresources-theme/README.md

 although this defies the whole purpose of this theme.

-Remember, that an X application gets it's resources at startup.
-So to make changes in your `~/.Xresources` apply to your emacs, you have to reload the resource configuration with `xrdb ~/.Xresources` and then restart your emacs.
+Remember that an X application gets its resources at startup.
+So to make changes in your `~/.Xresources` apply to your emacs, you have to reload the resource configuration with `xrdb ~/.Xresources` and then restart emacs.